 The EEU has a professional audio-visual studio equipped with a non-linear video editing and production system.
 The studio also has state of the art digital video and digital still cameras.
 Members of the teaching staff of the Faculty utilize these facilities to produce educational videos for use in their teaching and laboratory experiments, as well as other educational activities.
 Three seminar rooms of capacities 105, 86 and 70 equipped with smartboard facilities, interactive whiteboards, multimedia interfaces and audio systems are maintained by the EEU.
-In addition, the audio visual systems of the Faculty conference room and E.O.E.
-Pereira Theatre are maintained by the EEU.
-The conference room has a seating capacity of 28 and is equipped with multimedia facilities and a video conferencing system.
+In addition, the audio visual systems of the Faculty of 28 and is equipped with multimedia facilities and a video conferencing system.
 The E.O.E.
 Pereira Theatre has a seating capacity of 582 and is equipped with multimedia facilities, large screen, advanced audio facilities and an advanced stage lighting system.
 The EEU has also installed multimedia facilities at all lecture rooms and Drawing Office I of the Faculty.
 In addition, the EEU maintains and operates the public address system within the Faculty.